 Mr. Gabelli receives incentive-based variable compensation based on a percentage of net revenues received by the Adviser for managing the Fund.
 Net revenues are determined by deducting from gross investment management fees the Firm's expenses (other than Mr. Gabelli's compensation) allocable to the Fund.
 Additionally, he receives similar incentive-based variable compensation for managing other accounts within GAMI and its affiliates.
 This method of compensation is based on the premise that superior long term performance in managing a portfolio should be rewarded with higher compensation as a result of growth of assets through appreciation and net investment activity.
 The level of compensation is not determined with specific reference to the performance of any account against any specific benchmark.
 One of the other registered investment companies managed by Mr. Gabelli has a performance (fulcrum) fee arrangement for which his compensation is adjusted up or down based on the performance of the investment company relative to an index.
-Four closed-end registered investment companies managed by Mr. Gabelli have arrangements whereby the investment advisor will only receive its investment advisory fee attributable to the liquidation value of outstanding preferred stock (and Mr. Gabelli would only receive his percentage of such advisory fee) if certain performance levels are met.
+Four closed-end registered investment companies managed by Mr. Gabelli have arrangements whereby the investment adviser will only receive its investment advisory fee attributable to the liquidation value of outstanding preferred stock (and Mr. Gabelli would only receive his percentage of such advisory fee) if certain performance levels are met.
 Mr. Gabelli manages other accounts with performance fees.
-Compensation for managing these accounts has two components.
-One component of his compensation is based on a percentage of net revenues received by the investment adviser for managing the account.
-The second component is based on absolute performance of the account, with respect to which a percentage of such performance fee is paid to Mr. Gabelli.
+Compensation for managing the account, such as two components.
+One of the account, with respect to which a percentage of such performance fee is paid to Mr. Gabelli.
 As an executive officer of the Adviser's parent company, GAMI, Mr. Gabelli also receives ten percent of the net operating profits of the parent company.
-Additionally, Mr. Gabelli receives a percentage of net management fees as a relationship manager of accounts managed by affiliates.
-Mr. Gabelli receives no base salary, no annual bonus, and no stock options.
-Mr. Gabelli may enter into and has arrangements to defer or waive his compensation.
+Additionally, Mr. Gabelli receives a percentage of net managing the account, with respect to which a percentage of such aperation of absolute performance.
+Mr. Gabelli also receives ten percent of the net operating profits of the parent company.
+Additionally, Mr. Gabelli re